gtalarico/pyairtable/docs/source/api.rst

 .. versionadded:: 1.4.0

-You may provide an instance of ``urllib3.util.Retry`` to configure retrying behaviour, or you can use :func:`~pyairtable.api.retrying.retry_strategy` to quickly generate a ``Retry`` instance with reasonable defaults (which you can adjust).
+You may provide an instance of ``urllib3.util.Retry`` to configure retrying behaviour, or you can use :func:`~pyairtable.retry_strategy` to quickly generate a ``Retry`` instance with reasonable defaults (which you can adjust).

 .. note:: for backwards-compatibility, the default behavior is to not retry (`retry_strategy=None`).
   This may change in future releases.

-Out of the box, :func:`~pyairtable.api.retrying.retry_strategy` will retry a request several times if it receives a 429 (which indicates you've exceeded Airtable's limit of 5 QPS per base) or if it receives a potentially transient server-side error (500, 502, 503, or 504).
+Out of the box, :func:`~pyairtable.retry_strategy` will retry a request several times if it receives a 429 (which indicates you've exceeded Airtable's limit of 5 QPS per base) or if it receives a potentially transient server-side error (500, 502, 503, or 504).